LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 Once you start making changes to your own applications, you are going to want to be able to easily deploy your application.
-It may be helpful to build some helper scripts, so that you don’t have to remember all the right commands.
+It may be helpful to build some helper scripts, so that you don't have to remember all the right commands.
 Here is an example of a deployment script you can use:

 ``deploy.sh``: